 The Court's mission is to successfully rehabilitate veteran participants by providing the tools and skills necessary to address their unique challenges and to assist them in developing the insight and judgment to reintegrate successfully into society as well as maintaining a productive and law-abiding lifestyle within the community.
-Subject to grant funding, the approved budget for drug testing services shall not exceed \$28,147 over one (1) year.
-The contract period for drug testing services will be one (1) year and is subject to renewal for subsequent years, also contingent on continuation of grant funding.
+To support this mission, the RIVTC seeks a provider of Alcohol Monitoring Services (the "Vendor").
+Subject to grant funding from SAMHSA, the approved budget for alcohol monitoring services shall not exceed \$33,360 over one (1) year.
+The contract period for alcohol monitoring services will be one (1) year and is subject to renewal for subsequent years, also contingent on continuation of grant funding.
 Project will begin immediately upon awarding of the bid.